core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This section describes how a server endpoint can verify freshness of a request and synchronize with Sender Sequence Numbers of client endpoints in the group.
 Similarly to what is defined in {{Section B.1.2 of RFC8613}}, the server performs a challenge-response exchange with a client, by using the Echo Option for CoAP specified in {{Section 2 of RFC9175}}.

 Upon receiving a request from a particular client for the first time, the server processes the message as described in this document, but, even if valid, does not deliver it to the application.
-Instead, the server replies to the client with an OSCORE protected 4.01 (Unauthorized) response message, including only the Echo Option and no diagnostic payload.
+Instead, the server replies to the client with a Group OSCORE protected 4.01 (Unauthorized) response message, including only the Echo Option and no diagnostic payload.
 The Echo option value SHOULD NOT be reused; if it is reused, it MUST be highly unlikely to have been recently used with this client.
 Since this response is protected with the Security Context used in the group, the client will consider the response valid upon successfully decrypting and verifying it.

 The server stores the Echo Option value included in the response together with the pair (gid,kid), where 'gid' is the Group Identifier of the OSCORE group and 'kid' is the Sender ID of the client in the group.
 These are specified in the 'kid context' and 'kid' fields of the OSCORE Option of the request, respectively.
 After a group rekeying has been completed and a new Security Context has been established in the group, which results also in a new Group Identifier (see {{sec-group-key-management}}), the server MUST delete all the stored Echo values associated with members of the group.